Scan Science and Technology

 ABSTRACT.
 We assessed carry-over effects from winter location on timing of nest initiation and clutch size of Black Brant (Branta Bernicla nigricans) using observations of individually marked brant breeding at the Tutakoke River colony in Alaska, and wintering along a latitudinal gradient at three areas on the Pacific coast of Baja California: northernmost Bahia San Quintin (BSQ), Laguna Ojo de Liebre (LOL), and southernmost Laguna San Ignacio (LSI).
 Black Brant initiated nests according to a north—south trend in winter location, although year was a stronger predictor of initiation date than was wintering site.
 Female Black Brant that wintered at BSQ initiated nests 2.2 days earlier than females from LSI.
 Conversely, Black Brant showed only a weak south—north trend in clutch size; individuals from LSI laid slightly larger clutches than individuals from BSQ, probably because a smaller proportion of only high-quality females from the southernmost wintering area in Baja California were able to attain the nut…

-David H Ward – 2nd expert on this subject based on the ideXlab platform
+David H Ward – One of the best experts on this subject based on the ideXlab platform.

 activity budgets daily energy expenditure and energetic model of black brant Branta Bernicla nigricans during winter and spring along the lower alaska peninsulaWildfowl, 2019Co-Authors: Bryan L Daniels, David H Ward, Jeffrey M BlackAbstract: